YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 ## Some Fun Facts
 The homophony of my name in Chinese means "strawberry" in English.
-As a young student, I have humbly declined all invitations to make me a conference reviewer.
+May I humbly declined the invitations to make me a conference reviewer as I am a young student?
-Many research results are transformed into patents and are creating value in the real world!
+My research results are transformed into patents to create value in the real world!
+Thanks to industrial partners, I pay all my tuition by scholarships and patent earning.